-Its domestic segment focuses on selling products in the core toy, juvenile (including baby), learning, and seasonal categories through about 875 stores that operate in 49 states in the US and Puerto Rico, as well as the Internet.
-The company's international segment peddles the same product categories through 665 operated and 185 licensed stores in 35 countries and jurisdictions and through the Internet.
+Its domestic segment, which generated 61% of the company's total revenue in fiscal 2015 (ended January), focuses on selling products in the core toy, juvenile (including baby), learning, and seasonal categories through about 870 stores that operate in 49 states in the US, Puerto Rico, and Guam as well as the Internet.
+The company's international segment brought in 39% of the company's FY2015 revenues, and peddles the same product categories through 730 operated and 210 licensed stores in 36 countries and jurisdictions and through the Internet.

 The toy maker and marketer's business is supported by 18 distribution centers: 8 devoted to domestic operations and 10 focused on international operations (excluding licensed business).
 The company's third party logistics providers JB Hunt Transport and Performance Team Freight Systems manage the delivery of inventory from the company's distribution centers to its stores.

 Some of the company's subsidiaries include Toys "R" Us Properties (UK) Limited; Toys "R" US Europe, LLC; and Toys "R" Us Australia Holdings, LLC.
 The company also owns famed upscale toy emporium FAO Schwarz, which operates a landmark store in New York City, as well as the KB Toys brand and e-commerce site.
 Toys "R" Us's online offerings include Toysrus.com, Babiesrus.com, Toys.com, as well as etoys.com, which sells toys and juvenile products.

 Toys "R" Us operates in the US and more than 35 countries around the world.
 It generates 60% of its total sales from its US stores, another 11% from Europe, and 10% from Japan.
 The company's other major markets are in Canada, the UK, China and Southeast Asia, and Australia, which made up a combined 18% of the its total sales in 2014.